Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 • Usage of equipment or software designed to steal credit card information (such as a PIN)

 There are various ways that people can obtain the credit card information needed to commit a credit card scam.
-Some common methods are listed below:
+Some of the most common methods include:

 1. Calls from the “fraud department.”
 Scammers will call and impersonate representatives from a credit card fraud department.
 In order to “stop fraud,” they’ll ask for your credit card information.